redtexts/texts/icg_1993_against_the_myth_of_democratic.md

 title: Against the Myth of Democratic Rights and Liberties
 author: Internationalist Communist Group
 date: 1993
-description: Published in 1993 in issue 8 of Communism, the ICG's English-language review.
+description: The source of this text is a new English translation published in 1993 in issue 8 of _Communism_, the ICG's English-language review.
 Available in its original electronic form at <http://gci-icg.org/english/communism8.htm#mythdemo>.
+An earlier English translation from Spanish was published in November 1983 in the first issue of _Communism_.
 keywords: Democracy
 ...

-### Note

-We are reproducing here an article that was first published 10 years ago, in November 1983, in the first issue of _Communism_, our central review in English.
-Two reasons have led us to republish this article on the "Myth of Democratic Rights and Liberties":

-* the contents of the article that remains very crucial in all struggles today insofar as it denounces the democratic rights and liberties as they are systematically being used against the strength, the unity and the autonomous organisation of the proletariat;
-* the fact that this article, published in the first issue of Communism, was a rather bad translation of the original Spanish text, while today we can publish a much better version of it.
-As we explained in the introduction of Communism No.7 in April 1992, we depend nearly entirely on our contacts and sympathizers to help us with the translations of our texts into English.
-We are satisfied that today we can republish this article and we call upon our sympathizers to continue to contribute to the task of improving the quality of our reviews and of spreading important text of the communist movement.

 ## Introduction